-15. What happens if UKCAT annotates my results?
+What happens if UCAT annotates my results?

-UKCAT will annotate a candidate's results if they have experienced a significant issue that may have affected their test performance but which does not warrant a resit (e.g. where small amounts of time have been lost from a particular subset).
+UCAT will annotate a candidate's results if they have experienced a significant issue that may have affected their test performance but which does not warrant a resit (e.g. where small amounts of time have been lost from a particular subset).
 The annotation will be factual and will refer to specifics such as the amount of time lost and the subset affected.
-In the event that your UKCAT result is annotated, the Medical School Admissions Team will consider this annotation in the same way that it considers applications for Disrupted Studies.
+In the event that your UCAT result is annotated, the Medical School Admissions Team will consider this annotation in the same way that it considers applications for Disrupted Studies.

-16. I would like to come to Sheffield and have a look at the Medical School Can I arrange this?
+I would like to come to Sheffield and have a look at the Medical

+School Can I arrange this?

 Whilst we are unable to arrange individual visits there are a number of general University Open Days that allow you to have a look around the campus and there is a talk at the Medical School.
-Please click here for further information.

-17. Do you accept transfers from other Medical Schools?
+Do you accept transfers from other Medical Schools?